dconnet/AgilityBook/Readme.txt

 --------------------

-Windows Installer XML toolset: http://wix.sourceforge.net/releases/ Currently using Version 3.0.5419.0 (as of ARB v2.0.1).
+Windows Installer XML toolset: http://wix.sourceforge.net/releases/ Currently using Version 3.5.2519.0 (as of ARB v2.2.6).
 - Install votive [optional]
-- (1) Unzip binaries.zip into "C:\Tools\wix3'
-  (GenMSI.py assumes WiX is installed here, unless WIX env var is set)
-- Or (2), run WiX installer.
+- (1), run WiX installer.
 That will set the environment variable WIX.
   (GenMSI.py looks for "WIX" and appends "\bin")
+- Or (2) Unzip binaries.zip into "C:\Tools\wix3'
+  (GenMSI.py assumes WiX is installed here, unless WIX env var is set) [I actually have c:\wix\wix<version>\ so I can test multiple versions]

 --------------------

 Doxygen: http://www.stack.nl/~dimitri/doxygen
 Used to create source code documentation.
-AgilityBook.dox uses v1.7.1.
+AgilityBook.dox uses v1.7.4.
-Earlier versions may work.
+Earlier versions may work. (started using v1.6.?, but the dox file has been updated since)
 [Install to default location]

 --------------------